dmidlo/histdata.com-tools/docs/temporal-sidecar-operations.md

 Default-runtime failure policy:

-- Default CLI/API runs use the sidecar and start it when no healthy sidecar is running.
+- Default CLI/API runs use Temporal orchestration and start the local runtime when no healthy runtime is running.
 - `--foreground` is rejected by the CLI.
-- `Options.use_sidecar = False` is rejected by API runtime resolution.
+- `Options.use_orchestration = False` is rejected by API runtime resolution.
+- Sidecar-named option attributes such as `Options.use_sidecar`, `Options.sidecar_start`, and `Options.sidecar_wait_result` are removed and
+  raise `AttributeError` if assigned.
 - Metadata-only wheels and unsupported platforms fail sidecar starts with a `SidecarUnavailableError`/nonzero CLI exit when no explicit executable, verified bundle, verified cache entry, or allowed first-run download is